UPDATE: Authorities Find Vehicle That Killed Wedding Guest Outside Bergen Catering Hall

 "We need to make sure which one was the actual driver," Bergen County Prosecutor's Chief of Detectives Robert Anzilotti told Daily Voice around noontime.

-An alert initially was broadcast for a red Dodge that fled the scene after the victim was struck outside the main driveway of the Fiesta in Wood-Ridge around 10 p.m.
+An alert initially was broadcast for a red Dodge that fled the scene after the victim from Roxbury, MA was struck outside the main driveway of the Fiesta in Wood-Ridge shortly before 10 p.m.

 "They didn't even attempt CPR," a ranking law enforcement officer said.